Rectangle-Technologies/jeevika-shah-jewellery-frontend/README.md

 - [ ] Integrate the razorpay checkout
 - [ ] Add the whatsapp link
 - [ ] After the APIs are provided, integrate them.
+- [ ] Navigate to home on clicking the logo
+- [ ] Add filters on collections page.
+See the reference website